Let’s imagine we’re making a commercial right now.

 Needless to say, Morris was a mascot for cat food.

 Unlike Geico’s Gecko The Frog, who isn’t a mascot for frog food, but for car insurance.

-Is putting animals just another gimmick that marketers grabbed a hold of in their quest for clicks, likes, shares and other kinds of engagement?
+Is putting animals just another gimmick marketers grabbed a hold of in their quest for clicks, likes, shares and other kinds of engagement?

 Even if it is, most of the users won’t mind.

-Actually, if you do it just for the sake of better engagement, it will probably backfire at you.
+Actually, if you do it just for the sake of better engagement, it will probably backfire on you.
 Wanna show me a mushy-gushy furry bundle licking its rear?
 Sure, go ahead.
 But I won’t buy anything from you if I am not your targeted audience.
 Maybe I will even unfollow you, as there is a bunch of other pages with cute animals that won’t try to sell me anything (just yet).